qglht/RepAL/README.md

 ## How to install

 - install poetry : curl -sSL https://install.python-poetry.org | python3 -
-- run the following command to install necessary dependancies : poetry install
+- run the following command to install necessary dependancies :
 - create folders for models and data: mkdir models data

 ## How to use